- Caring for the Patient With Cancer at Home: A Guide for Patients and Families

 - If the nasal cannula rubs your upper lip, you can put a small piece of gauze or fabric under it for padding.

-- Keep a new tank of oxygen available at all times.
-Even if you use an oxygen machine, you will need a small tank for when you leave the house and during power failures.
+- Keep a new tank of oxygen on hand at all times.
+Even if you use an oxygen machine (concentrator), you’ll need a small tank when you leave the house and during power failures.

 - If you use a tank, be sure it’s attached to a stable cart so it won’t fall or roll.

-- Do not smoke or go near sparks or flames while using oxygen.
+- Don’t smoke or go near sparks or flames while using oxygen.
 Keep sparks and flames away from tanks, oxygen machines, and tubing.

 What caregivers can do

 - Help the patient.
-At first, you will probably both feel more comfortable if you do these treatments together.
+At first, you’ll probably both feel more comfortable if you do these treatments together.

 - Keep home health nurses’ phone numbers handy, and call when you have questions or problems.

 - Be sure that the patient keeps all appointments.